zgardner008/webflyx/quotes/dune.md

 * "An Animal Caught In A Trap Will Gnaw Off Its Own Leg To Escape.
 What Will You Do?"
 * "When Is A Gift Not A Gift?"
 * "this is some bs I added because I F'ed up"
+* "I'm adding this line because of the same reason as the above line."